bitrise-io/devcenter/_articles/reviews/skip-a-build-draft.md

 * rebase the commit (change the commit message)
 * push another commit.

-{% include message_box.html type="note" title="Push an empty commit" content=" Git allows to create and push empty commits, so if you'd decide that you still want to build a skipped build you can do `git commit --allow-empty -m \"I decided to run this\"` on the related branch and push the commit."%}
+{% include message_box.html type="note" title="Push an empty commit" content=" Git allows to create and push empty commits.
+If you want to build a skipped build you can do `git commit --allow-empty -m \"I decided to run this\"` on the related branch and push the commit."%}

 ## Skipping a Pull Request